|Type of record:||Monument|

 |Parish:||NORTH RUNCTON, WEST NORFOLK, NORFOLK|

-A concentration of tap-slag and burnt carrstone was discovered, about 50m (east-west) and 10m (north-south), previously identified by in 1975.
-Two patches of burnt clay indicate furnace sites; concentration includes scatter of Roman sherds.
+A concentration of tap-slag and burnt carrstone was discovered, about 50m (east-west) and 10m (north-south).
+The concentration also includes scatter of Roman sherds.

 June 2003.
 NMP.

 Various cropmark features identified on aerial photographs taken in 1976, including a large rectangular enclosure with at least one internal division and possible remains of internal buildings.
 The alignment of a number of other features suggests that they were broadly contemporary with the main enclosure.
 These cropmarks overlies the probable Roman iron working site identified at Context 1 in 1975.
 The recorded location of the artefact scatter suggests that it may coincide with the northern ditch of the large enclosure, to the west of a possible entrance.